-Our overnight vessel OceanQuest is setting off on a 7-night expedition to the Ribbon Reefs as part of the 2020 Great Reef Census, a ground-breaking citizen science project by Citizens of the Great Barrier Reef.
+We’re teaming up with the legendary expedition vessel Spirit of Freedom for a 5-day, 4-night expedition to the Ribbon Reefs as part of the 2020 Great Reef Census, a ground-breaking citizen science project by Citizens of the Great Barrier Reef.

-Don’t miss your chance to be part of the Great Reef Census and help capture crucial reconnaissance data by exploring these flourishing and rarely visited dive sites with us.
+Don’t miss your chance to be part of the Great Reef Census and help capture important data by exploring these flourishing and rarely visited dive sites with us.

 By day, you’ll be diving the reef, snapping pictures for the survey and marvelling at the diverse marine life of the Ribbon Reefs.
-In between dives, refuel with delicious meals freshly prepared by our onboard chef.
+In between dives, refuel with delicious meals freshly prepared by the talented Spirit of Freedom chefs.

-At night, settle into our comfortable air-conditioned saloon for Q&A sessions and presentations by marine biologists and special guest, environmentalist/model/presenter Laura Wells.
-Night dives (including our exclusive fluoro diving option) will be available on selected nights, conditions permitting.
+At night, settle into the comfortable air-conditioned saloon for Q&A sessions and presentations by our marine biologists.
+Night dives will be available on selected nights, conditions permitting.

-There are just 14 places available on this world first expedition.
+There are only 18 spaces available on this on this world first expedition so don’t miss out.
 Reserve your place now to be part of the history of the Great Barrier Reef!

 The largest reef ecosystem on earth, the Great Barrier Reef is 2,300km long, with more than 3,000 reefs.
 Only between five and 10 per cent of it is regularly surveyed.